The United States is home to countless natural wonders and cosmopolitan cities that attract travelers from all over the world.

 It’s also great if your insurance has trip cancellation coverage in case of flight cancellations and other unexpected events.
 I use HeyMondo travel insurance and have loved my experience with them.
 Highly recommended.

 11. Don’t Forget to Visit the Islands!

-Both Hawaii and Puerto Rico have several islands that are stunning and feel like you’re in a different country, worlds apart from the typical US image.
+Both Hawaii and Puerto Rico have several islands that are stunning and make you feel like you’re in a different country, worlds apart from the typical US image.

 Coming from Puerto Rico, and having grown up there, I can attest to that – as a local!

 As advanced as the US likes to say it is, it is still pretty far behind many European and South American countries when it comes to digital payment options.

 The US is always playing catch up, so even to this day, don’t be surprised if many rural businesses only accept cash.

 Also, in many places, the tip is left in cash, unless you can add it to your credit card.

 In most major cities, you’ll be able to pay almost everything with credit cards and contactless payments.
 But still, you’ll find several businesses that are cash only (for tax purposes).